-Funded by The Big Lottery Fund, two craft making residencies took place for children and young people, developed in partnership with Bluecoat Display Centre.
+Funded by The Big Lottery Fund, these are two craft residencies for children and young people, developed in partnership with Bluecoat Display Centre.
 The first residency, held from October to December 2018, brought willow weaver Caroline Gregson onto Wards 4A and 3C.
-Caroline worked with patients and families, creating individual willow sculpture which patients could take home with them, as well as a collaborative willow sculpture for each of the wards' play decks.
-84% of patients said that the project significantly improved the experience of being in hospital.
+Caroline worked with patients and families, creating individual willow sculpture which patients could take home with them, as well as a collaborative willow sculpture each of the wards' Play Decks.
+84% of patients said project significantly improved the experience of being making for that the in hospital.